Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 <br>
 <pre class="cblock">
 M556 S100 X0.7 Y-0.2 Z0.6
-M556
+M556 ; reports the axis compensation in use
 Axis compensations - XY: 0.00700, YZ: -0.00200, ZX: 0.00600
 </pre>

 ### Description

 This tells software the tangents of the angles between the axes of the machine obtained by printing then measuring a test part.
+When used without parameters, reports the axis skew compensation factors in use.

 ### Notes